 Where to Stay?

-I made a huge mistake booking my hotel for my 24 hours in Gothenburg.
+I made a huge mistake booking my hotel.
 It was a super sketch hostel in a weird neighborhood, with no staff, and a bizarre fellow guest with a shaved head and no front teeth who kept lurking outside my room, grinning psychotically.
 It took me less than an hour to realize I should cancel the reservation and find a room elsewhere.

 Enter Hotel Royal, which truly lives up to its name.
 They had one room they hadn’t managed to book, so I got it for half price.
 The location is perfect, the breakfast is the best hotel breakfast I have ever eaten, and the room was fit for a princess.
 Also I wasn’t in danger of being murdered by one of my fellow guests, probably.
 Please stay here.
 You won’t regret it.